Communications Satellite Act of 1962: The completed act

-The act was very ambiguous about the responsibilities of the regulators and the direction that the companies were to go; however, the act provided a good start towards a global communications system.
-Section 301 of the Act provided Congress the right to "repeal, alter, or amend."
+The act was very ambiguous about the responsibilities of the regulators and the direction that the companies were to go; however, the act provided a start towards a global communications system.
+Section 301 of the act provided Congress the right to "repeal, alter, or amend."
 This would be necessary in order make clear the future regulation done by the committees established by the act.

 Comments on the act after passing

-The year after the act passed, President Lyndon B. Johnson reported to Congress that, "act is progressing well in light of the complexities of the problem."
-Yet, at this point little had actually been accomplished.
-There had been no communication satellites launched and only some research had been conducted to provide moving for moving forward.
-President Johnson's next report to congress was on March 17, 1967.
-Here he reported that, "the Communications Satellite Act of 1962 [has] brought mankind to the threshold of a full-time global communications service to which all nations of the world may have equal access."
-At this point in time much had been accomplished towards a global communications system.
-COMSAT had been joined by 17 nations for the creation of Intelsat, International Telecommunications Satellite Consortium (Columbia Encyclopedia).
+In 1963, the year after the act passed, President Lyndon B. Johnson reported to Congress that the "act is progressing well in light of the complexities of the problem."
+Yet, little had actually been accomplished by this point.
+No communication satellites had been launched and only some research had been conducted to provide moving for moving forward.
+In President Johnson's next report to congress on March 17, 1967, he stated that, "the Communications Satellite Act of 1962 [has] brought mankind to the threshold of a full-time global communications service to which all nations of the world may have equal access."
+This time, much had been accomplished towards a global communications system.
+COMSAT had been joined by 17 nations for the creation of the International Telecommunications Satellite Organization (now known as Intelsat).
+(Columbia Encyclopedia).
 Fifty five nations had joined Intelsat, which was a consortium established to provide an intergovernmental owning of communications satellites.
-Intelsat was created at a time when private companies were unwilling to invest in Satellite technology shortly after the passing of the Communications Satellite Act of 1962 (Gruenwald 1998).
+Intelsat was created at a time when private companies were unwilling to invest in Satellite technology, shortly after the passing of the act (Gruenwald 1998).